mstksg/inCode/copy/entries/io-monad-harmful.md

     of IO as a nice "intermediate data structure" that GHC or whatever Haskell compiler you are using can understand.
 Use a library or DSL or whatever to write your IO-based code, just make sure your library has a function to transform it into an IO.
-Already, many real-world haskell code that "does IO" doesn't ever directly work with the IO type itself.
+Already, many real-world Haskell code that "does IO" doesn't ever directly work with the IO type itself.